Building the perfect Guitar Pedal Board is an art in itself. Just like playing guitar.

 Update: The true-bypass vs buffered pedals section of the guide is now online.
 Find it here

 Where to Buy: After reading the guide, many readers have been emailing me to recommend them a good online retailer from whom to buy a pedalboard from.
-There are many good companies you can buy from, however I’m a huge fan of a certain company that has given me service like no other.
-For that reason, if you are going to buy a pedal board, I’d recommend you buy it from American Musical.
+There are many good companies you can buy from.
+However, if you are going to buy a pedal board, I’d recommend you buy it from Musician’s Friend.